 Please refer to the Aid Disbursement for more information.

 If your projected income for last year will be substantially reduced as compared to your income from the previous year, you may submit a Request for Reevaluation for the current academic year, along with supporting documentation noted on the form.

 The federal government and the Department of Education determine the process used to calculate a student's eligibility.
-The student's and their spouse's income (or parent's income, if the student is considered a dependent student by federal guidelines) from 2014 (for the 2015/16 year) and from 2015 (for the 2016/17 year) is used as the basis for determining a student's "EFC" or Expected Family Contribution.
+The student's and their spouse's income (or parent's income, if the student is considered a dependent student by federal guidelines) from 2019 (for the 2021/2020 year) is used as the basis for determining a student's "EFC" or Expected Family Contribution.
 This figure helps determine the need and amount of aid a student may receive.
 If a student feels their financial circumstances have changed significantly from the preceding year (i.e. loss of job, etc.) the student should contact the Financial Aid office.

 As a college, we cannot provide you with tax advice.
 You may wish to find out if you might be eligible by reading information on these websites: